Derren Nesbitt: Acting career

-He has also appeared in film roles such as a predatory blackmailer of gay men in Victim (1961), a murderous pimp in The Informers (1963), a slimy assassin in Nobody Runs Forever, and the suspicious Gestapo officer in Where Eagles Dare (1968).
+Nesbitt has also appeared in film roles such as a predatory blackmailer of gay men in Victim (1961), a murderous pimp in The Informers (1963), a slimy assassin in Nobody Runs Forever, and the suspicious Gestapo officer in Where Eagles Dare (1968).
 Nesbitt was keen to be as authentic as possible with his character in Where Eagles Dare.
 Whilst on location, he requested to meet a former member of the Gestapo to better understand how to play the character and to get the military regalia correct.
 He was injured on set whilst filming the scene in which his character is killed.
 The blood squib attached to Nesbitt exploded with such force that he was temporarily blinded, though he made a quick recovery.
+He also had leading roles in classic early sixties 'B' Movies The Man in the Back Seat and Strongroom, both directed by Vernon Sewell.

 In 2018, Nesbitt played the leading role, as a drag queen, in a British independent film, Tucked.

+Writer/Producer

+Nesbitt wrote, produced and directed ' 'The Amorous Milkman' ', a 1975 British sex comedy film, starring Julie Ege, Diana Dors and Brendan Price.
+It was based on his 1973 novel of the same name.

 Personal life

 Nesbitt has been married four times and has five children.

 In 1961, he married his first wife, the actress Anne Aubrey; the couple had a daughter the next year.
 On 25 January 1973, he was fined £250 when he pleaded guilty to two charges of assault occasioning actual bodily harm in October the previous year.
 He attacked her with a leather strap after she told him that she was having an affair with another man.
 He also bruised her by grabbing her clothing the next day when she refused to tell him details about her lover.
 She divorced him a few months later.

-His third wife was an Australian beauty queen, and for a time he moved to her country where he taught theatre studies at the Northern Rivers Conservatorium of Arts in Lismore NSW.
-As of 2014, he lives in Worthing, West Sussex, with his fourth wife, Miranda.
+His third wife was an Australian beauty queen, and for a time he moved to her country where he taught theatre studies at the Northern Rivers Conservatorium of Arts in the New South Wales city of Lismore.
+By 2014, he was living in Worthing, West Sussex, with his fourth wife, Miranda.